TLiu2014/Mobile-Practical-Test/README.md

 4. Animation, drawings are included.
 5. Package management tools and at least one 3rd party package are being used.
 6. Github or SVN or any other source control tool are being used.
-7. Performance, security, memory usage are considered while implementing the app.
+7. Performance, security and memory usage are considered while implementing the app.